Rocketmakers/gitflow-semver/README.md

 The actual work of creating branches etc is carried out by Git Flow.
 Patch releases are implemented as Git Flow hotfixes.

+**Note:** when fixing a bug and doing a patch release, you currently have to start the patch *before* you do the bug fix, because of how git-flow hotfixes work.